 Shopping is not just buying clothes and wearing them.
 It’s much more than that.

 Sometimes we have to ask ourselves “I am I even a shopaholic?”
 If you already know the answer, good for you.
 You’ve completed an important step in life.
-But if you don’t, there a four simple ways you can figure that one out.
+But if you don’t, here are four simple ways to see if you really are one.

 1. Shopping is your Drug

 There’s a certain sensation or feeling you get when you shop, you feel like you’re on top of the world and no one can stop you.
-It’s a Beyonce level on top of the world.
-As you’re done purchasing, the sales associate hands you the bag, and you feel empowered.
-You start walking out the store with a different kind of walk, a model walk, waiting for all of your peasants to bow down and say “All hail Queen/King -insert your name-.”
-Mind you, this all happening in slow motion.
+It’s a Beyoncé-on-top-of-the-world level.
+When you finish doing the transaction, the sales associate hands you the bag, and you feel empowered.
+You start strutting out of the store like you’re Naomi Campbell waiting for all of your peasants to bow down and chant your name (this is all happening in slo-mo, by the way).
 This feeling is not just any feeling, it’s THE feeling.

 2. Shopping is your “hobby”